 The name Galliford thought to be of Norman heritage.
 It is a name for a person who was a

 .
 Roger Gulafre, Lord of Mesnil Bernard, held property in St. Evroult,

-This web page shows only a small excerpt of our Galliford research.Another 225 words (16 lines of text) covering the years 1130 and 1273 are included under the topic Early Galliford History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Galliford research.Another 113 words (8 lines of text) covering the years 1130 and 1273 are included under the topic Early Galliford History in all our PDF Extended History products and printed products wherever possible.

 Anglo-Norman names are characterized by a multitude of spelling variations